 1. Protective storage measures

 Acid-free protective covers are a must-have for storing antique books.
 Opt for only archival grade products intended to protect fine art pieces.
 Moreover, when choosing a bookcase for your collection, keep in mind that it should have a closing glass door.
-Moreover, it is always better to store antique books on glass shelves rather than on wooden ones.
-Baked enamel and even metal shelves are also acceptable.
+It is always better to store antique books on glass shelves rather than on wooden ones.
+Baked enamel and metal shelves are also acceptable.

 2. Ideal environment